matn7/CS-Notes/src/main/java/spring/README.md

 **Bean Scope Introduction**
 Recipe is a kind of template.
 From a single recipe you can create different instances or objects with relevant configurations.
 - One configuration is the scope of an object.
 This configuration helps to avoid hard coding the scope of an object at the Java class level.
-- In the Spring framework it is possible to define five scopes )of which three are available only if you are using web-aware ApplicationContext).
+- In the Spring framework it is possible to define five scopes, of which three are available only if you are using web-aware ApplicationContext.

 ### Singleton
 This is single bean definition that limits the scope to a single object instance per Spring IoC container.